alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ## The Apache / Nginx process is blocking
 ### waiting on PHP...
 ### PHP is waiting on the Database...

 ---

+# 8 of the many steps to performance

+---